philwilliammee/war-games/README.md

 Then in the input tell the AI to make a move by typing `Lets play tic-tac-toe, you go first select a position on the board.`.

 after each move update the input and let the AI know it is their turn by typing `I have made my move to position <0-8>, its your turn select a position on the board.`.

+generate example headings one through 6

+lets explore the index.html space slowly increase the complexity of the command until we get errors.